PennLINC/FlywheelTools/Paper.md

 by removing all BIDS metadata with `fw-heudiconv-clear`.

-Additionally, if being run on the Flywheel UI, each of the commands is available as a Flywheel gear.
+If `fw-heudiconv` is run from the Flywheel UI, each of the commands is available as a Flywheel gear.
 This option can be beneficial for data provenance as all of a gear's commands and inputs, as well as outputs and log files, are stored and attached to each gear run.